cockroachdb/docs/cockroachcloud/managing-cmek.md

 Revoking access to the CMEK means disabling all encryption/decryption of data in your cluster, which means preventing reading and writing any data from or to your cluster.
 This likely implies a shutdown of your service, with significant business implications.
 This is a disaster mitigation tactic to be used only in a scenario involving a severe, business critical security breach.

-This can be done temporarily or permanently.
-This action is performed at the level of your cloud provider.
+Within your KMS platform, you can revoke access to the CMEK temporarily or permanently.

 ### Step 1.
 Revoke IAM access